-- + Breaks make sure you are encouraging staff to keep up with scheduled breaks.
-Time away from the computer at a planned time will allow them take care of the many chores working from home generates, while also ensuring they remain productive - + End the day lead the way by clocking off at a normal time, and avoid work-creep by keeping work emails and communication to office hours as much as possible - Weekends although the days are blending into each other at the moment, enforcing a regular weekend, for yourself and your team, to get away from work will protect physical and mental health - + Creating space at home get dressed for work as you normally would and let your family know when you are starting work
+- + End the day lead the way by clocking off at a normal time, and avoid work-creep by keeping work emails and communication to office hours as much as possible. - + Weekends although the days are blending into each other, enforcing a regular weekend, for yourself and your team, to get away from work will protect physical and mental health.

+Creating space at home - get dressed for work as you normally would and let your family know when you are starting work.